oraclechinaappdev/CloudNative_Mobile/Java Apps/README.md

 # ORACLE Cloud Test Drive #
 -----
-## 1. DevOps - Continuous Integration & Continuous Delivery by Oracle Developer Cloud Service ##
+## 1. DevOps - Continuous Integration & Continuous Delivery of JEE by Oracle Developer Cloud Service ##

 ### Introduction
 This lab is part of the APAC Cloud Test Drive and is the 1st lab about creating, building and deploying a JEE Application within an Agile project lifecycle.